njtromp/cato/README.markdown

 be attached to the remainder of the inner cable
 * a speed sensor for determining the RPM of the electronic motor

-After some nights Googling and browsing the internet I settled decided that I would by the following hardware:
+After some Googling and browsing the internet I come to the following wishlist:

-* a Raspberry PI B+ (small, low powerconsumption, 4 USB ports, capable of running Debian)
+* a Raspberry PI B+ (small, low power consumption, 4 USB ports, capable of running Debian)
 * a small Bluetooth dongle
 * a powerfull electro motor (capble of running at 13000 RPM and a torque of about 0.15 Nm)
 * a AdaFruit PWM board based upon a PCA9685 chip